Advanced Fetal Ultrasound & Imaging

 Weight gain

 If you have an average weight, you should only gain 15-25 pounds during pregnancy.
 While the old wives’ tale indicates that you’re eating for two, you only need an extra 200-300 calories a day to support a healthy pregnancy.
-If you’re concerned about weight gain, talk to Dr. Jadali for nutrition tips.
+If you’re concerned about weight gain, talk to us for nutrition tips.

-If you develop any pregnancy complications, Dr. Jadali and the team at Perinatal Diagnostic Center and Ultrasound offer customized treatments to manage your health.
+If you develop any pregnancy complications, our team offers customized treatments to manage your health.
 You may need more frequent prenatal checkups and additional tests to monitor your health, but with proper care, you can have a healthy pregnancy and safe labor and delivery.

 Genetic Testing

-Perinatal Diagnostic Center and Ultrasound offers genetic screening for you, your partner, and your baby.
+Our practice offers genetic screening for you, your partner, and your baby.

 You and your partner can have carrier screening to find out if you carry a gene for any genetic disorders.
 Carrier screening involves a blood test or a tissue sample collected from the inside of your cheek with a swab.
 Carrier testing screens for:

-- Cystic fibrosis
+• Cystic fibrosis

-- Sickle cell anemia
+• Sickle cell anemia

-- Spinal muscular atrophy
+• Spinal muscular atrophy

-- Tay-Sachs disease
+• Tay-Sachs disease

 Amniocentesis tests a tiny amount of your amniotic fluid and CVS uses a small sample of your placenta to monitor your baby’s chromosomes and rule out conditions such as Down syndrome and trisomy 18.
 Both tests are minimally invasive and pose little risk to your pregnancy.